Nicosia Dignity Centre reimagined

 Every item in the shop is priced with a number of points where €1 = 100 points and we give every adult 700 points to spend each week (every child has 350).

 They choose what they want and every purchase is recorded on the Loyverse app which is free to use for some great functionality.
-It allows you to track what you are selling and analyse all the data from the shopping.
+It allows us to track what we are selling and analyse all the data from the shopping.

 Why do we use a points based shop?